pyspeckit/pyspeckit/doc/index.rst

  * :doc:`fitting` describes the general process of model fitting.
  * :doc:`measurements` is a toolkit for performing EQW, column, and other measurements...
  * :doc:`units` contains the all-important
-   :class:`~pyspeckit.units.SpectroscopicAxis` class that is used to deal with coordinate transformations
+   :class:`~pyspeckit.spectrum.units.SpectroscopicAxis` class that is used to deal with coordinate transformations
  * :doc:`registration` describes the extensible qualities of pyspeckit